chandachewe10/OAuth2.0-with-Laravel-Passport/README.md

 using OAuth2.0 In Laravel Passport.
 Using OAuth2 with authorization codes is how most developers are familiar with OAuth2.

+# Installation
+1. Clone this repo
+2. `composer update`
+3. `php artisan key:generate`
+4. Create .env file and put LOCALHOST on bottom if not present

 # Use Case
 1. Create the Database name in `.env` and Run the migrations `php artisan migrate`
 2. In your `.env` file put your base url on `LOCALHOST`.
 E.g